filefilego/documentation/src/docs/consensus.md

 #### The Algorithm

-In this section, the complete life cycle of a data transfer verification is demonstrated.
+To address the challenges posed by bandwidth and storage limitations, verifiers may employ Merkle Trees as a data integrity verification mechanism, without necessitating access to the actual data.
+In this framework, participating nodes are responsible for generating Merkle trees that verifiers subsequently utilize for comparison and other operations.

-1. **Data Discovery:** There are several wire protocols created to allow nodes to communicate with each other.
-The first protocol used by nodes is the `Data Query` protocol which allows nodes to broadcast queries to the network throughout a gossip channel and get the response back by using direct communication.
-Simply put, a node asks who hosts a specific piece of data.
+1. **Data Discovery:** Multiple wire protocols have been developed to facilitate communication between nodes within the network.
+The `Data Query protocol` is the first protocol utilized by nodes, enabling them to broadcast queries to the network via a gossip channel and receive a response via direct communication.
+In essence, this protocol enables a node to inquire about the host of a specific piece of data.

 ```
              1. Data Query Request